 We have a knack for matching you with the right fit.
 Start working with your new hire on a no-risk trial period, paying only if satisfied.

-Your personal engineering manager will work with you to understand your hiring goals, technical needs, and team dynamics.
+An expert on our team will work with you to understand your goals, technical needs, and team dynamics.

 We'll introduce you to the right Kafka Developers for your project.
 Average time to get profiles is under 1 week.

 Work with your new Kafka Developer for a trial period, ensuring they're the right fit before starting the engagement.